Contracts for business growth aren’t just legal formalities – they’re a core part of how you scale sustainably, reduce risk and protect cash flow.

 Optimising payment terms to safeguard cash flow

-Businesses are trading in shaky economic times, so maintaining cash flow, regardless of size, is critical.
+In shaky economic times, businesses must maintain their cash flow, regardless of size, to stay afloat.
 You must proactively review existing contracts to identify and mitigate risks, e.g., delayed payment.
-Unambiguous payment terms are vital for cash flow (including due dates, penalties for late payments, and your rights if a customer doesn’t pay up e.g. interest provisions to encourage prompt payment and a right to suspend the services until they pay up).
-You could include incentives like early payment discounts to encourage timely payments, too.
+Unambiguous payment terms are vital for cash flow (including due dates, penalties for late payments, and your rights if a customer doesn’t pay up, e.g. interest provisions to encourage prompt payment and a right to suspend the services until they pay up).
+You could also include incentives, such as early payment discounts, to encourage timely payments.
 For more advice tailored to smaller enterprises, consider exploring cash flow management tips for small businesses to strengthen your approach.

 Managing contract changes effectively